Helping individuals and families navigate change with clarity and steadiness.

 Getting Started

 Not every situation requires the same structure.
-Part of my role is determining how to balance privacy, parental involvement, and clinical judgment in a way that supports progress while preserving trust.
+Part of my role is determining how to balance privacy, parental involvement, and clinical judgment in a way that supports progress while preserving trust over time.